Preparing your vehicle for winter driving

 Car Battery - the RAC attends more call-outs for batteries than any other problem.
 During February 2012 we went to more than 50,000 battery-related call-outs.
 Remember, if your car has not been used for a period of time, the battery may need charging before you come to use it.
 The RAC Shop stocks a range of battery chargers and battery testing devices.

-Coolant - ensire that coolant is between the minimum and maximum markers.
-It is also important that there is sufficient anti-free in the coolant.
+Coolant - ensure that coolant is between the minimum and maximum markers.
+It is also important that there is sufficient anti-freeze in the coolant.
 If you're uncertain, have a look at your handbook or get a local garage to check the strength.
 Anti-freeze is cheap but damage from a frozen engine can be very expensive to put right.